 Sidedraw - Controlled removal of grain from side of bin.
 Available only on commercial bins.
-Sidedraws are not to be used as a primary outlet in a working bin application.
+Sidedraws are not to be used as a primary outlet on a working bin.
 If 25% of maximum capacity will be withdrawn more than 12 times a year through sidedraw, a special sidedraw working bin needs to be designed.
-Contact Sukup Manufacturing Co. customer service.
+Contact Sukup Manufacturing Co.